 5-MINUTE PROTEIN OVERNIGHT OATS: PERFECT FOR MEAL PREP

-I also love that you can prep several of these at a time on Sunday, or whenever you like to do your meal prep for the week.
-Combine all of your dry ingredients and store them in the mason jars with the lids on, then the night before you plan to have that serving, add your nut butter, fruit and milk, and shake it up!
+I love that you can prep several of these at a time on Sunday, or whenever you like to do your meal prep for the week.
+Just combine all of your dry ingredients and store them in mason jars with the lids on.
+The night before you plan to have that serving, add your nut butter, fruit and milk, and shake it up reeeeally well!
 It only takes a few minutes each night and you’ve got yourself a healthy, balanced and yummy breakfast all week!

 5-Minute Protein Overnight Oats